 - cleaning and sterilising reusable medical devices and equipment

 - using single-use items.

-The Australian Guidelines for the Prevention and Control of Infection in Healthcare (2010).
+The Australian Guidelines for the Prevention and Control of Infection in Healthcare (2019).
 These guidelines describe the best ways to prevent and reduce infections occurring in healthcare settings including resistant infections.
-The Guidelines are being updated and are expected to be completed in late 2018.

 Vaccination is an effective way to prevent infection, which reduce the need for antibiotics.
 You should encourage people to vaccinate against influenza and pneumococcal infection.